 The Council have now completed work on the new Local Plan for Lancaster District which includes a Strategic Policies & Land Allocations Development Plan Document (DPD) and a reviewed Development Management DPD.
 The adoption of the Local Plan (July 2020) provides certainty over how our district will develop and grow over the coming years and identifies how development needs will be met.
 The Plan (DPDs) sets out how and where economic growth can be achieved and identifies where land and premises need to be protected, whether this is for its environment, economic or social value.

 The Local Plan is critical to meeting local people’s aspirations, whether that be though the provision of new housing, the creation of new jobs or creating positive and healthy places for people to live, work and visit.
 It attempts to strike the balance between the need for development, regeneration and renewal and the protection of the natural and historic environment.

 The world does not stand still.
-And the Local Plan needs to be flexible and adaptable to change over its lifetime and will be subject to constant monitoring and review.
-In response to the Council’s Climate Emergency Declaration, an immediate Review of the Local Plan will begin which will look at strengthening its approach towards the impacts of, and mitigation toward, Climate Change.
+And the Local Plan needs to be flexible and adaptable to change over its lifetime and will be subject to constant monitoring and review of the Local Plan.

 The Lancaster District Local Plan (the Strategic Policies & Land Allocations DPD and reviewed Development Management DPD) were adopted by the Council on the 29th July 2020.
 Upon adoption these documents superseded the previous Local Plan which was formed of the residual elements of the 2004 Lancaster District Local Plan, 2008 Lancaster District Core Strategy and 2014 Development Management DPD, these three documents have now been formally withdrawn.